 |Cardholders Enrolled in E-Statements|

 Currently offered to credit cardholders, and will soon include anyone with any line of credit with Wells Fargo, including a mortgage, car loan, student loan, or personal loan.
 Your free FICO score is offered through the bank’s app on your smartphone or tablet.

 |Anyone with a Consumer Credit Account|

 Credit Cards Offering Other Free Credit Scores

-The credit cards listed below don’t offer FICO scores, but they do offer other reputable credit scores from some of the credit bureaus.
+The credit card companies listed below don’t offer FICO scores, but they do offer other reputable credit scores from some of the credit bureaus.

 |Credit Card Issuer||Who Can Access|